-On October 18, 2019, the Company renewed its NCIB through the TSX allowing the Company to purchase up to 6,532,400 shares of the Company, representing approximately 10% of the public float (as such term is defined by the policies of the TSX) as at October 7, 2019, over a 12-month period ending on October 17, 2020.
-All Common Shares purchased by Frontera under the NCIB will be returned to treasury and cancelled.
+Over a 12-month period between October 18, 2019 and October 17, 2020, the Company had an NCIB through the TSX allowing the Company to purchase up to 6,532,400 shares of the Company, representing approximately 10% of the public float (as such term is defined by the policies of the TSX) as at October 7, 2019.
+All Common Shares purchased by Frontera under the NCIB were returned to treasury and cancelled.
 Concurrently with establishing the NCIB, the Company entered into an automatic purchase plan agreement with its designated broker which allows the purchase of Common Shares under the NCIB at times when the Company would ordinarily not be permitted to purchase its Common Shares due to regulatory restrictions or self-imposed trading blackout periods.
-As at December 31, 2019, the Company had purchased and cancelled 1,548,814 Common Shares at a weighted average price C\$10.06/share (or \$11.9 million) under its renewed NCIB.
-Between January 1, 2020 and February 29, 2020, 1,392,314 Common Shares were purchased and cancelled by the Company at a weighted average price of C\$9.49/share (or \$10.1 million).
+During the twelve month term of the NCIB, the Company purchased and cancelled a total of 2,941,128 Common Shares at a weighted average price of C\$9.788/share (or \$21.9 million) under its NCIB.